2007 July 31

 Tuesday

 Because it's the last day of the trip, I drag it out from the beginning.
 I don't leave the motel until 10:30am.
 No Interstates today!
 Today I will savor the twisty roads, running close enough to the ground to see the country.
-The first place I stop to spend any time is Seneca Rock in West Virginia on US33.

 This very popular site with rock climbers is a natural limestone formation reaching 800 feet above the North Fork River Valley.